dddrrreee/cs240lx-25spr/labs/18-riscv/README.md

 For a final step, we want to (be able to) remove our dependence on the `okboot` bootloader.
 To do this, we'll build a very minimal bootable flash image in `part3.c`.

+Basically, we'll want to create an `IMAGE_DEF` block in what's called a "block loop" in the first 4K of the flash image.
+We can do this by creating a static array in a C file, and putting it into a special `.text.boot_header` section that we force to be early in the image.

+For information on block loops, check 5.5 and 5.9 in `rp2350-datasheet.pdf`.
+Basically, they're magic-number-delimited structures that are spread across flash; when the Pico boots, it'll search the first 4K for an block with the special `IMAGE_DEF` type, which will allow us to specify how we want the image we've written to flash to be treated.

+IMPORTANT: Look at Erratum RP2350-E10 on page 1350 in `rp2350-datasheet.pdf`.

 # Major differences with the BCM

 - We don't need `dsb`'s; their presence in the BCM was a result of the way the BCM's bus worked, but the rp2350 doesn't have those issues.